 2. Peanut Butter Banana Smoothie Smoothies are a perfect on-the-go snack any time of day.
-Blend 1 frozen banana, 2 tablespoons natural peanut butter, 1 cup soy or almond milk (which keep longer out of the fridge than regular milk), and a few ice cubes.
-(Add a scoop of your favorite chocolate or vanilla protein for an extra protein boost.)
+Blend 1 frozen banana, 2 tablespoons peanut butter, 1 cup almond milk, and a few ice cubes.
 If this is a morning snack, keep it in a tight-sealing container and throw it in a gym or work bag.
 For an afternoon boost, prep it the night before and freeze, remove in the morning, and it will be thawed and ready to enjoy after lunch.
+Tip: Add a scoop of your favorite chocolate or vanilla protein for an extra protein boost.

-4. Breakfast Burrito Who doesn’t love a burrito?
+5. Breakfast Burrito Who doesn’t love a burrito?
 Breakfast burritos are a great, easy snack to keep on hand.
-Scramble 2 egg whites, ¼ cup black beans, 2 tablespoons salsa, and 2 tablespoons shredded cheese, and wrap in 1 small whole-wheat tortilla.
+Scramble 2 egg whites, 1/4 cup black beans, 2 tablespoons salsa, and 2 tablespoons shredded cheese, and wrap in 1 small whole-wheat tortilla.
 Make a bunch, wrap in foil, and keep in the freezer for whenever the craving hits.
 Protein from the eggs and black beans keep you fuller longer, and the spicy salsa keeps things interesting.
-Try assembling and wrapping each half separately for more snack-friendly portions.

 9. Leftovers n’ Egg